Look Who Was Part of The International Jazz Day 2018 All-Star Global Concert

 James Genus

 James Genus is one of the top bass players on the jazz scene and one of the rare few who can apply his masterful artistry to both the upright and the electric bass.
 Born in Hampton, Virginia, Genus began playing guitar at age six and switched to bass at age 13.
-His first professional experience was with the Blue Note band, Out of the Blue.
-Since then, Genus has performed and recorded with dozens of major jazz artists including Herbie Hancock, Anita Baker, Chick Corea, Horace Silver, Branford Marsalis, Greg Osby and Vanessa Williams.
+After graduating from Virginia Commonwealth University, where he studied with Ellis Marsalis, he had his first professional experience with the Blue Note band, Out of the Blue.
+Genus has performed and recorded with major artists including Anita Baker, Chick Corea, Horace Silver, Branford Marsalis, Greg Osby, Vanessa Williams, the Brecker Brothers, Steps Ahead, and Elysian Fields.
+He has been a member of Herbie Hancock’s band for the past two decades.
 Genus presents bass clinics around the world and is a member of the Saturday Night Live Band.
 He can be heard on the GRAMMY Award-winning Daft Punk album Random Access Memories.

 Robert Glasper